 In 1978 Donna was diagnosed with multiple sclerosis.
 While she was ill for quite a while, she came back in a limited career role and in fact has released new music as recently as 2008.
 She's also written a book and released a successful line of greeting cards.

-And, at the age of 67, I trust she’s still the ‘Happiest Girl In The Whole USA’.
+And, at the age of 75, I trust and hope she's still the "Happiest Girl In The Whole USA".